LydiaUwU/TCDCS-First-Year-Survival-Guide/TCDCS First Year Survival Guide.md

 ## 'Team' Project and Subversion

 ## Verilog and the Cult of Waldron
+Beginning Digital Logic Design you may be told about a piece of software called Icarus Verilog.
+Don't bother with it.
+It's a complete pain to download, install and use and you can complete the majority of the module with nothing more than [Atom](https://atom.io/) and the [Verilog syntax highlighting plugin](https://atom.io/packages/language-verilog).

+In the second semester you will be asked to start writing Verilog test-benches in addition to Verilog programs.
+For this I recommend the webiste [EDA Playground](https://www.edaplayground.com/) which will allow you to write and run a test-bench in browser.

 ## ARM ASM [ASMR]
+To my knowledge, the software used for the Introduction to Computing modules has changed from the awful Kiel MicroVision to Visual Studio.
+So unfortunately I do not have much advice on the software side of things.
+However the biggest piece of advice I can give is that you should *always* write psuedo-code before starting to write in ASM, it will make your life so much easier throughout this module.

 ## We Live in a Society
+For many, Computers and Society may be initially off-putting, however if you approach the module with an open mind you will begin to find the module to be enjoyable and interesting.

+### The Lectures
+The lectures are best when the class participates in them.
+Don't be scared to chime in when prompted, however *be prepared to be put on the spot.
+The lecturer will ask you hard questions about ideas you put forward in front of the whole class!*

+### The Presentation
+The grading of the module revolves around a final presentation at the end of the semester.
+I highly recommend taking the topic and choosing something you are personally interested in/passionate about in relevance to your topic.
+A presentation is always better when the audience can tell that the speaker is interested in the topic of their presentation.
+Additionally, keep a clean, consistent, and appealing visual styling for your presentation.

+*Avoid put memes or jokes throughout your presentation, they will not land very well with the judges.*

 ## R and RStudio